Let us help you now.

 Dog Owners’ Liability

 South Carolina dog bite laws hold dog owners accountable in the event of an animal attack.
-If you were bitten by a dog on public property, or while lawfully in a private place, contact a dog bite attorney in Charleston immediately.
+If you were bitten by a dog on public property, or while lawfully in a private place, contact our Charleston law firm of dog bite lawyers immediately.

 Strict liability statutes hold the dog’s owner liable even if they claim not to know that the dog was aggressive.
 Prior knowledge is considered irrelevant and does not stop an injured person from filing a dog bite lawsuit.